ibm-cloud-docs/direct-link/order-nsp.md

 | Washington DC 6 | DC(AZ1) | Raging Wire | VA2 | 44610 Guilford Drive |
 | Washington DC 7 | DC(AZ1) | Sabey | Sabey Intergate.Ashburn | 21741 Red Rum Dr|
 {: caption="Table 1: Direct Link Dedicated locations" caption-side="bottom"}

+* NYC02 and NYC03 connect to the IBM Cloud backbone through NYC1.
+The primary reason for these PoPs is to extend connectivity to different site providers from our NYC01 site.
+When planning your diversity strategy, keep in mind that traffic for NYC02 and NYC03 have a single, shared path to the IBM network.

 ## Pricing
 {: #dedicated-pricing-classic}